 U.S authorities arrest man in 'Nation River Lady' cold case of woman found in Ontario

-U.S. authorities have arrested a Florida man charged with murder in a decades-old Canadian cold case.
+U.S. authorities have arrested a Florida man charged with murder in a decades-old Canadian cold case and have set a date for his extradition hearing.

 Court documents show Rodney Mervyn Nichols, 81, was arrested by U.S. authorities on Tuesday in Hollywood, Fla., following a request by Ontario Provincial Police.